willy810405/morpheus/README.md

 1. yum-repo-and-morpheus-install.sh, this file is using for Offline install morpheus on RHEL 7
 2. create-virtual-image.sh, this file is using for create virtual image with Morpheus function "Virtual Image", and you will need to create blueprint by manual
    (will automatic soon.)

+3. ansible folder, the resource is from https://github.com/cuxtud/morpheus-ansible2/